rdlauer/articles/blues/role-cellular-iot/role-cellular.md

 When it comes to security, coverage, and usability, it's hard to compete with cellular.

-*Let's dive into some of these benefits:*
+_Let's dive into some of these benefits:_

 ### Global Cellular Coverage

 For global IoT deployments, cellular connectivity is widely considered the most logical and reliable connection option.
 There is no need to build new infrastructure nor add additional network gateways to support remote deployments.
 You're simply connecting to the cell towers that are already in place.

-Cellular *roaming* is another consideration.
+Cellular _roaming_ is another consideration.
 Are you providing a solution that may either be deployed to an unknown spot in the world or move between regions?
-As cellular IoT projects move from geolocation to geolocation, your cellular provider must have agreements with partner carriers to facilitate seamless connectivity across regions without having to change SIMs.
+As cellular IoT projects move from location to location, your cellular provider must have agreements with partner carriers to facilitate seamless connectivity across regions without having to change SIMs.

-Example: The [Notecard](https://blues.io/products/) from Blues Wireless [connects to 135 (and counting) countries globally](https://dev.blues.io/hardware/notecard-datasheet/note-wbex-500/#cellular-service) on LTE-M, NB-IoT, and Cat-1 networks.
+**Example:** The [Notecard](https://blues.io/products/) from Blues Wireless [connects to 135 (and counting) countries globally](https://dev.blues.io/hardware/notecard-datasheet/note-wbex-500/#cellular-service) on LTE-M, NB-IoT, and Cat-1 networks.
 Where these standards are not available, coverage is supplemented by UMTS/HSPA+ and GSM/GPRS/EDGE.

 ### Cellular Security